FelipeVillota/db-check-cocaine-seizures/README.md

 ## Why?
 The spreadsheet is where the data lives and remains a  a collaborative work in progress, shaped by multiple team members.
 This tool acts like a quality back-end checkpoint:

-- It helps us keep the data and process trustworthy
+- Keeps our data clean and reliable
-- Reduces the risk of human errors
-- Clear view of how well the sheet is maintained.
-- Complements Google Sheets basic validation -> we can enforce custom rules (e.g., logical dates, quantities, relationships, normalizations, etc).
+- Complements Google Sheets basic validation -> we can enforce custom rules (e.g., logical dates, quantities, relationships, normalizations, etc)
+- Clear view of how well the sheet is maintained
-- Facilitates supervision, analysis and reporting.
+- Starting place for analysis and reporting

 ### How does it work?